ibm-cloud-docs/ContinuousDelivery/cd-vm-tutorial.md

 Many possible deployment strategies are available.
 In general, they depend on running multiple instances of the application and managing how the various instances are updated.
 You can pre-configure the following common deployment strategies in {{site.data.keyword.contdelivery_short}}:

 Basic
 :   Deploys the new release by stopping and updating all of the running instances simultaneously, causing downtime.
-For rollback, you must deploy the previous version again, which causes extra downtime.
+For rollback, you must deploy the previous version again, which causes additional downtime.
 Although this strategy is simple, fast, and has low runtime resource requirements, it is the riskiest and causes downtime.
 The Basic deployment strategy is not recommended for critical apps that must be highly available.

 Rolling update
 :   Similar to the Basic strategy, this deployment strategy is simple, fast, and has low runtime resource requirements.
 However, because each running instance is taken down and updated individually, avoiding downtime, rollback requires you to deploy the previous release again.
 This time consuming approach might cause issues if the current version of the app in production is broken.